-At the end of the Summer Term, the school will close the waiting list and advise applicants whether they have been successful.
-If a Parent/carers wish to apply for a place in the next school year, if there are still no places available they will be given the right of appeal and asked if they wish to go on the waiting list.
+At the end of the Summer Term, the school will review the waiting list and advise applicants whether they have been successful.
+If a Parent/carers wish to apply for a place in the next school year, if there are still no places available, they will be given the right of appeal and asked if they wish to remain on the waiting list.

-5. In- Year Applications
+5. In-Year Applications

-Applications should be submitted to the school directly.
+Applications should be submitted to the Local Authority Admissions Team directly.

-The school will consider all such applications and if the year group applied for has a place available, admit the child
+They will consider all such applications and if the year group applied for has a place available, it will admit the child.